Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 Phlebotomy technicians work in a wide variety of healthcare settings—basically, anywhere you’ll find blood being stored or analyzed!
 The most common workplaces are hospitals, diagnostic labs, outpatient clinics, and private physician’s offices.
 Most phlebotomists work full-time, 40-hour workweeks.
 However, typical work hours can vary by facility.
 For example, places like hospitals or diagnostic labs that must be able to analyze blood on short notice may schedule shifts during nights, weekends, or holidays.

-How Long Does It Take to Become a Phlebotomy Technician?
+How Long Does it Take to Become a Phlebotomist?

-What Degree Do You Need to Be a Phlebotomy Technician?
+What Degree Do You Need to Be a Phlebotomist?

 To get started as a phlebotomy technician, you’ll need to earn your Phlebotomy Technician diploma from an accredited college or university.
 It’s the best way to prepare for your certification exam, which will be required in many states.
 While plenty of healthcare diploma programs can take up to two years to complete, you could earn your Phlebotomy Technician diploma in as little as 34 weeks!
 It’s one of the fastest ways to start a career in the healthcare industry, and you’ll gain a skill set that will make you employable just about anywhere.